astronautlabs/bitstream/README.md

 ### Dynamic lengths

 Sometimes the length of a field depends on what has been read before the field being read.
-Whereever `BitstreamElement` lets you specify a length you can also provide a "determinant" function which determines the length instead of a literal number:
+You can specify lengths as _determinant_ functions which determine lengths dynamically:

 ```typescript
 class ItemElement extends BitstreamElement {